ecamp/ecamp3/README.md

 - If you run into problems during setup or need help, open a [discussion](https://github.com/ecamp/ecamp3/discussions)
 - Before you can start coding, read our [contributing guidelines](CONTRIBUTING.md)
 - Study the [documentation in the wiki](https://github.com/ecamp/ecamp3/wiki)
-- Choose an [Issue labeled "good first issue"](https://github.com/ecamp/ecamp3/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and try to solve it
+- Choose an [issue labeled "good first issue"](https://github.com/ecamp/ecamp3/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and try to solve it

 ## eCamp3 (deutsche Übersetzung)